-The Kentucky Transportation Cabinet (KYTC) has established procedures for the development of the Long Range Statewide Transportation Plan (LRSTP) and the Statewide Transportation Improvement Program (STIP) as mandated by Fixing America's Surface Transportation (FAST) Act of 2015 and continued re-authorizations, the Congressional Acts that authorized ongoing federal-aid to transportation programs.
+The Kentucky Transportation Cabinet (KYTC) has established procedures for the development of the Long Range Statewide Transportation Plan (LRSTP) and the Statewide Transportation Improvement Program (STIP) as mandated by the Intermodal Surface Transportation Efficiency Act of 1991 (ISTEA), the Transportation Equity Act for the 21st Century (TEA-21), the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU), the Moving Ahead for Progress in the 21st Century Act (MAP-21), and Fixing America's Surface Transportation (FAST) Act of 2015, the Congressional Acts that authorized ongoing federal-aid to transportation programs.
 In developing these procedures, the KYTC complied with Title 23 of the Code of Federal Regulations under Chapter 1, Subchapter E, Part 450, Subpart B, 450.210 (23 CFR 450.210) "Interested Parties, Public Involvement, and Consultation" processes by providing opportunities for public review and comment at key decision points.

 Within this document, the KYTC has established procedures to cover the LRSTP, the STIP, the Consultation Process, and the development and delivery of transportation improvements.
 The work that the KYTC conducts in pursuing its mission through project development and delivery moves in a continuous life cycle rather than a linear path.
 This process links the four main areas of transportation system development and maintenance as shown in Figure 1.0-1 -- planning, design, construction, and operations -- to deliver a safe, efficient, environmentally sound and fiscally responsible transportation system that facilitates safe and efficient movement of people and goods.
-It is important to note the Figures within this Public Involvement Process (PIP) document also serve as a story map to follow this effort as defined under the Table to Contents.